- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 Other school buildings may be repurposed to serve a different grade band.
 For instance, an elementary school building may become a middle school.

-In all three paths, we propose closing four facilities and redirecting those students, faculty and staff to other buildings.
-Those schools are Harding Fine Arts/Charter Prep, Seeworth South (Polk), Columbus and Dewey.
+In the Final Path, we propose closing two facilities where students are currently being served and relocating those schools to other buildings.
+Those schools are Harding Fine Arts/Harding Charter Prep and Seeworth South (Polk).

-Nothing has been finalized, but the District plans to work with the school leaders to relocate Harding Fine Arts/Charter Prep and Seeworth South students to alternate facilities that will better meet their educational needs.
+Nothing has been finalized, but the District is actively working with the Harding Fine Arts/Charter Prep and Seeworth South school leaders to identify alternate facilities that will better meet their educational needs.

 Q: What criteria were used to make decisions about the future of a specific facility?
 OKCPS Board Policy D-12 for Facilities Master Planning clearly outlines the criteria to be measured for evaluating schools during the process of master planning: